flybywiresim/docs/docs/beginner-guide/descent.md

 **Situation:**

-- Aircraft is in `CRUISE` state and phase as per previous chapters
+- Aircraft is in `CRUISE` state and phase as per previous chapters.
-- Distance to destination is ~200NM (on a short flight start as early as possible and maybe even before the flight)
+- Distance to destination is ~200NM (on a short flight start as early as possible and maybe even before the flight).

 #### Important data points for descent planning: